-

 When you look at today’s economy, it’s easy to assume that it’s dominated by large corporations.
 But much of the marketplace, both physical and online, is taken up by small businesses just like yours.

 With small businesses being such significant contributors to the economy, it can be helpful to look at some numbers related to their larger role and what you can expect as the owner of one.
-That’s why we’ve compiled 30 small business statistics for us to look at below.
+That’s why we’ve compiled small business statistics in 2025 and sorted them below:

 Keep reading to start learning from these statistics for small businesses.
 Then subscribe to Revenue Weekly, our email newsletter, to get even more helpful marketing content delivered straight to your inbox!